 The wall heater automatically adjusts the heat output and fan speed to minimize energy costs.
 It is mounted before wiring, making it easy to handle field connections.
 The wall furnace has safety features such as UL listed and CSA certified.

 - Inexpensive (at just over $200)

-- Completely reprograms whenever there’s a power failure
+- Completely reprograms whenever there’s a power outage

 5. Williams 60,000 BTU/Hr Forsaire Counterflow Top-Vent Wall Furnace Propane Gas

-As you’ll find out, some propane wall heaters are dual-fuel units that can burn either liquid propane or natural gas.
-The Williams Forsaire Counterflow heater is one such unit.
-Though designed as a propane heater, it can also be used with natural gas through fuel conversion.
+As you’ll find out, some propane wall heaters are dual-fuel propane wall furnaces that can burn either liquid wall furnaces or natural gas.
+The Williams Forsaire Counterflow wall heater is one such wall furnace.
+Though designed as a propane heater, it can also be used with natural gas heaters through fuel conversion.

-This particular model stands out for two main reasons.
+These particular wall furnaces stands out for two main reasons.
 First, it’s the most powerful heater on this list, rated at 60,000 BTU.
 This makes it ideal for large spaces, up to 1,400 square feet.

 Secondly, the heater implements a unique counter-flow blowing system that ensures equalized temperature regulation at the floor and ceiling levels.
 This, once and for all, eliminates the common problem where warm air rises to the ceiling leaving your feet cold.

-Other features of the Williams Forsaire heater include standing pilot ignition, a 24-volt wall-mounted thermostat, and automatic shutoff.
-The unit is CSA and ANSI certified.
+Other features of the Williams Forsaire wall heater include standing pilot ignition, a 24-volt wall-mounted thermostat, and automatic shutoff.
+The wall furnace is has safety features like CSA and ANSI certified.